• Skip to primary navigation

 The Gazpacho

-• Add the tomatoes, garlic cloves, and red onion, in a food processor fitted with the blade attachment.
-Purée until it's smooth.
+• Add the tomatoes, garlic cloves, red onion, olive oil, vinegar, lime juice, salt and pepper to a powerful blender or a food processor fitted with the blade attachment.
+Purée until it's as smooth as possible.

-• Add the vinegar, lime juice and salt and blend.
-Season to taste with salt and pepper.
+• Season to taste with more salt and pepper if necessary.
 (How to Season to Taste.)

 The Mix-ins